 The constitution and the law provide for freedom of speech and press, and the government generally respected these rights, although journalists, NGOs, and political activists said the government restricted media freedom by threatening journalists and news organizations that criticized the government.
+Journalists and

-Journalists and NGOs said the new criminal and civil codes and Privacy Act criminalized normal media activity, like reporting on public figures and triggered a significant increase in self-censorship by the media.
+NGOs said the criminal and civil codes and Privacy Act criminalize normal media activity, such as reporting on public figures, and triggered a significant increase in self-censorship by the media.
 Human rights lawyers and some journalists stated that both the constitution and civil code enable the government to restrict freedom of speech and press in ways they considered vague and open to abuse.
-For example, the constitution lists a number of circumstances under which laws curtailing freedom of speech and press may be formulated.
+For example, the constitution lists several circumstances under which laws curtailing freedom of speech and press may be formulated.
 These include acts that "jeopardize harmonious relations between federal units" and acts that assist a foreign state or organization to jeopardize national security.
 The constitution prohibits any acts "contrary to public health, decency, and morality" or that "disturb the public law and order situation."
-The same provision of the constitution also prohibits persons from converting other persons from one religion to another or "disturbing the religion" of others.

 Freedom of Expression: Citizens generally believed they could voice their opinions freely and often expressed critical opinions in print and electronic media without restriction.
-In July the government attempted to limit freedom of expression for the members of Kathmandu's Tibetan community by initially rejecting requests from the Tibetan Buddhist community to celebrate the Dalai Lama's birthday publicly.
-Tibetan Buddhists eventually were allowed to hold an event in the largest settlement in Kathmandu.
+In February a popular folk singer released a satirical song criticizing government corruption; the singer removed his song from YouTube after allegedly receiving threats from the ruling Nepal Communist Party's youth organization.
+In July the government attempted to limit freedom of expression for the members of Kathmandu's Tibetan community by initially rejecting requests from the Tibetan Refugee Welfare Office to celebrate the Dalai Lama's birthday publicly.
+When Tibetan Buddhists held private events in the largest settlement in Kathmandu, police intervened to stop the celebration.
+On December 12, the Tibetan Refugee Welfare Office was allowed to celebrate the 30th anniversary of the Dalai Lama's receipt of the Nobel Peace Prize in Dhagkar Monastery, Swoyambhu following discussions with the Swoyambhu police officials.

-Press and Media Freedom: The independent media were active and expressed a wide variety of views without restriction, with a few exceptions.
-Several editors and journalists reported they faced intimidation by police and government officials and that vague provisions in new laws and regulations prompted an increase in self-censorship by journalists.
-In January authorities from the president's office barred accredited private media journalists from covering the swearing-in ceremony for newly appointed governors of the seven provinces.
-Only journalists affiliated with the government were permitted to cover the ceremony.
+Press and Media, Including Online Media: The independent media were active and expressed a wide variety of views without restriction, with some exceptions.
+Several editors and journalists reported they faced intimidation by police and government officials and that vague provisions in laws and regulations prompted an increase in self-censorship by journalists.